 Under the Equality Act 2010, a disability is a physical or mental impairment which has a long-term and substantial adverse effect on a person’s ability to carry out normal day-to-day activities.
 A pupil is defined as having SEND if they have difficulty in making progress or accessing provision any of the following areas:

 - Learning (e.g. problems with reading or maths)

-- Behaviour (e.g. emotional difficulties, aggressive or withdrawn behaviour)
+- Social, Emotional and behaviour (e.g. anxiety, mental health difficulties, diagnosis of autism, emotional difficulties, aggressive or withdrawn behaviour)